-- less than PLN 100 thousand no deferrals - between PLN 100 thousand and equivalent EUR 500 thousand (in DMBH up to the equivalent of 1 million euro) deferral for 3 years equal to 40% of the variable remuneration with 6 months retention time for each bonus tranche, - more than equivalent EUR 500 thousand (in DMBH above the equivalent of 1 million euro) deferral for 3 years equal to 60% of the variable remuneration with 6 months retention time for each bonus tranche.
+- less than PLN 100 thousand - no deferrals

+- between PLN 100 thousand and equivalent EUR 500 thousand (in DMBH up to the equivalent of 1 million euro) deferral over 3 years equal to 40% of the variable remuneration with 6 months retention period for each bonus tranche, - above the equivalent EUR 500 thousand (in DMBH above the equivalent of 1 million euro) deferral over 3 years equal to 60% of the variable remuneration with 6 months retention period for each bonus tranche.

-The variable remuneration for adopted Remuneration Policy's and Variable Remuneration Policy's purposes is understood as - in case of the members of the Management Board - discretionary bonus granted by the individual decision of the Supervisory Board, and in case of other Authorized Persons - the annual bonus.
+The variable remuneration for adopted Remuneration Policy's and Variable Remuneration Policy's purposes is understood as - in case of the members of the Management Board - discretionary bonus granted by the individual decision of the Supervisory Board, and in case of other Identified Staff - the annual bonus.

 At least 50% of the variable remuneration should be awarded in the form of non-cash instruments whose value highly depends on the financial results of the Bank or DMBH accordingly.
-This condition is fulfilled by the phantom shares accepted by the Group, whose value will fluctuate depending on the market value of the Bank's shares.
-The remaining part of the variable remuneration is a cash award, whereby the interests for the period from awarding to paying out the given part of remuneration will be accrued to the deferred bonus tranche.
+This condition is fulfilled by the phantom shares applied by the Group, whose value will fluctuate depending on the market value of the Bank's shares.
+The remaining part of the variable remuneration is a cash award, whereby the interests for the period from awarding to payment the given part of remuneration will be accrued to the given tranche of the deferred variable remuneration.
+After two years from granting the deferred cash award the accrued interest will be credited to the capital of unpaid tranches of this award and will be subject to interest until it becomes payable after the retention period.